stofolus/angular-range-slider/README.md

 $ch-slider-handle-radius: 9999px !default;
 $ch-slider-fill-color: green !default;
 ```
-OR
+### CSS
-include the css file
+If you don't want to use the SCSS file you can instead include the css file in your HTML
 ```html
     <link href="./distribute/slider.css" rel="stylesheet">
 ```